ANALYSIS-Pickup in U.S. 'Cyber Week' sales beat China's Singles Day gain

 Cost-of-living crisis casts shadow over Europe's Black Friday

-(Reporting by Siddharth Cavale in New York, Casey Hall in Shanghai, Uday Sampath Kumar in Bangalore; Editing by Vanessa O'Connell,)
+(Reporting by Siddharth Cavale in New York, Casey Hall in Shanghai, Uday Sampath Kumar in Bangalore; Editing by Vanessa O'Connell and Nick Zieminski)

 ((siddharth.cavale@thomsonreuters.com; Cell: +1 646-288-4330;))